LightningSDK/Core-php/README.md

 # Run the main install script.
 ./1install.sh

+# Install dependencies for building your project css and js files.
+./2install-project-dependencies.sh

-# Install dependencies for ubuntu including foundation dependencies in the correct directory.
+# Install dependencies for building lightning files.
-./2install-dependencies-ubuntu.sh
+# This is not required if you do not intend to tweak or contribute.
+./3install-dependencies-ubuntu.sh

 # Install the base template package - This can be done to reset the site at any time.
-./3install-templates.php
+./4install-templates.shs

 # Install default content.
 ./lightning database import-defaults